Sparkliner/Sparkliner.github.io/index.md

 published: true
 ---

 My name is Felipe Constantin Reyes Miftajov.
-I'm a Master of Engineering student in Mechanical Engineering at Texas A&M University.
+I'm a Master of Engineering graduate in Mechanical Engineering at Texas A&M University.

 I love to solve problems using programming and automation.
 One of my favorite things to do is to learn new technologies and figure out what I can do with them.